Quantum correlations in general qubit-qudit axially symmetric states: Introduction

 \section{Introduction}

 Quantum information technologies are rapidly entering all aspects of human life.
 The current state of quantum computing is called the Noisy Intermediate-Scale Quantum (NISQ) era \cite{P18,BCK22,AE23}.
 Today's quantum computers are limited to hundreds of qubits and have relatively short coherence times and significant errors \cite{BCK22,CBB23}.
 In general, they are far from universal, fault-tolerant quantum computers, which are believed to make it possible to effectively simulate any processes occurring in Nature.
 Nevertheless, existing quantum computers can already solve important real-world problems.
-In search of the quantum advantage of these devices, NISQ algorithms have been proposed for applications in various disciplines, including physics, quantum chemistry, materials science, machine learning, etc. The goal of such algorithms is to exploit the limited available resources to perform classically complex tasks.

-At the heart of quantum computing lie extraordinary correlations between subsystems of a quantum-mechanical system.
+It is believed that the speedup of quantum computers is due to quantum correlations, although there is no rigorous evidence.
 Until the 21st century, the quantum entanglement was considered to be the only ingredient of quantum properties leading to such correlations.
-It manifests itself in the Einstein-Podolsky-Rosen gedanken (thought) experiment, Bell's inequality test, quantum cryptography, superdense coding, teleportation, and so on \cite{P98,NC00} (see also review articles \cite{GRTZ02,AFOV08,HHHH09,RDBCLBAL09}).
+It emerges in various phenomena and protocols, including the Einstein-Podolsky-Rosen thought experiment, Bell's inequality tests, superdense coding, teleportation, quantum cryptography, and so on \cite{Z98,NC00}.

-Quantum entanglement was quantified in 1996, first for pure states \cite{BBPSSW96,BBPS96}, and then for mixed states \cite{BDSW96}.
-According to the accepted definition, the entanglement of a bipartite pure state is the von Neumann entropy of either of the two subsystems.
-The entanglement (of formation) of a bipartite mixed state is defined as the minimum entanglement of an ensemble over all ensembles realizing the mixed state; using this definition, Wootters derived an exact formula for general two-qubit systems \cite{W98}.
-Another important measure of the quantum entanglement was proposed in 2002 by Vidal and Werner \cite{VW02}.
-This measure, called negativity, originated from the Peres-Horodecki PPT-criterion \cite{P96,H96}.
-Moreover, many measures have been introduced so far to quantify the entanglement of bipartite and multipartite systems, each of which is efficient for specific quantum states \cite{Ref2015, Ref2018}.

-At one time it was believed that quantum entanglement was the only resource of quantum speedup in quantum computation.
-However, in 1998, Knill and Laflamme showed, using the model of deterministic quantum computation with one pure qubit (DQC1) \cite{KL98}, that the computation can achieve an exponential improvement in efficiency over classical computers even without containing much entanglement.
-In 2000-2001, {$\rm\dot Z$}urek et al. developed the concept of quantum discord -- ``a measure of the quantumness of correlations'' \cite{Z00,OZ01}.
-Simultaneously and independently, Vedral et al. \cite{HV01,V03} proposed a measure for the purely classical correlation, which, after subtracting it from the total correlation, led to the same amount of quantum correlation as the discord.
-Then, Datta et al. \cite{D08,DSC08} calculated discord in the Knill-Laflamme DQC1 model and proved that it scales with the quantum efficiency, while entanglement remains vanishingly small throughout the computation.
-This attracted a lot of attention to the new measure of quantum correlation \cite{M11,MBCPV11,MBCPV12,AFY14,AFY14a,S15}.